 (The Spanish Synagogue for Sephardic Jews was in Josefov but outside the original Jewish Quarter.)

 It’s possible that those synagogues that survived demolition did so because the Prague Monuments Commission of Inventory, was established to identify buildings of an historic or artistic nature that could be lost.
-The Jewish Quarter we walk through today in no way resembles the Jewish Quarter of the late 19th and early 20th centuries let alone that of the 15th century and although there’s some historical loss, overall, I think we and the residents should be grateful.
+The Jewish Quarter we walk through today in no way resembles the Jewish Quarter of the late 19th and early 20th centuries let alone that of the 15th century.
+Although there’s some historical loss, overall, I think we and the residents should be grateful.

 Then came the Munich Agreement in 1938 and the German annexation and establishment of the Protectorate of Bohemia and Moravia in March 1939.
 In late 1941 the Nazis established the Terezín ghetto (Theresienstadt) that became a concentration camp for Jews in the Protectorate and for some elderly and prominent Jews from Austria and Germany as well.
 From that time through March 1945 more than 45,000 Jews were deported from Prague – mainly to Terezín but also to other concentration and extermination camps.
 It’s estimated that more than 40,000 of them died.
 In total, more than 80,000 Czechoslovak Jews died in the Holocaust.